7220: Release and promotion

 On November 4, 2021, Durk revealed the title of the album through an Instagram story.
 On January 12, 2022, he announced that he will go on tour for 7220, with the first show on April 8, 2022, in Phoenix, Arizona, and the last show on May 2, 2022, in his hometown of Chicago, Illinois.
 On January 31, 2022, he revealed that the title of the album refers to his grandmother's address and revealed that it was completed.
 Exactly a week later, on February 7, 2022, he announced its release date, and that it would coincide with the release of fellow Chicago rapper and previous collaborator Kanye West's eleventh studio album, Donda 2; however, both albums did not drop on the expected date and were delayed.

 Singles

 The lead single of the album, "Pissed Me Off", was released on October 15, 2021.
 The second single, "Broadway Girls", which features American country music singer Morgan Wallen, was released on December 17, 2021.
 The third single, "AHHH HA", was released on February 22, 2022, the day that the album was originally supposed to be released.
 The fourth single, "Golden Child", was released on March 10, 2022, only one day before the album.
 The fifth single, "Computer Murderers", was added to the album as the only new track for its reloaded edition on March 18, 2022.
-The sixth, final, and first single from the deluxe edition, "Did Shit to Me" featuring American rapper Doodie Lo was released June 22, 2022, two days ahead of the deluxe edition's release.
+The lead single from the deluxe edition, and the album's sixth and final single, "Did Shit to Me" featuring American rapper Doodie Lo was released June 22, 2022, two days ahead of the deluxe edition's release.